-Development expenses for the year ended December 31, 2020 were \$7.5 million, an increase of \$0.6 million, or 8.4%, compared to \$6.9 million for the year ended December 31, 2019.
-The increase was primarily driven by the recruitment of additional employees in our Ukraine and Tel Aviv research and development centers.
+Development expenses for the year ended December 31, 2021 were \$9.4 million, an increase of \$1.9 million, or 26.5%, compared to \$7.5 million for the year ended December 31, 2020.
+The increase was primarily driven by an increase in the number of employees in our Ukraine research and development centers as well as share-based compensation granted to our development workforce.